 - Kilala Princess.
-Kilala once enter a "Cinderella girl contest" and fails it, notably during table manners test: she not only uses her soup spoon the wrong way but picks any cutlery in sight.
+Kilala once entered a "Cinderella girl contest" and fails it, notably during table manners test: she not only uses her soup spoon the wrong way but picks any cutlery in sight.

 - Royal 17.
 At the very beginning, Lumina is reprimanded by her governess because she picked the wrong fork.
 In her case, it's rather because of being rebellious: Lumina is born with a silver spoon in her mouth.